ElleryHorton/SpecFlow.Extensions/SpecFlow.Extensions/README.md

 * <b>Tests should require fewer explicit waits</b> - the framework handles a lot of "timeout", "timing cracks", "invalid state", "stale element", and "not found" issues using smart or implicit waits.
 This reduces the need to use hardcoded or explicit waits in test code.
 Few waits means less code.
 Less code means less bugs.
 Less bugs means more reliable and maintainable automation.

 * <b>Test Suite of "badly" behaving html pages</b> - you can use the sample of "bad" html pages to compare this framework to your own (two frameworks enter, one framework leaves).
 These pages are designed to expose gaps in automation frameworks (they will break you... on purpose).
-Also, they serve as an example as to how to use this framework:
+Also, they serve as an example as to how to use this framework.
-<ol>Example "bad" pages:
+<ol><b><u>Example "bad" pages:</u></b>
 <li>open and close slow modals</li>
 <li>modals that switch pages</li>
 <li>slow drop down lists</li>